ib-Jkid/cpp_game_VitualB-R/README.md

 # STRATEGY
 A C++ Stategy game using QT

-the game virtualize the financial struggle to the top you loose when your Health or networth hits 0 and win when it reaches 1 billion
+the game virtualize the financial struggle to the top you loose when your Health or networth hits 0 and win when networth reaches 1 billion

+Aquire Asset
+Do Jobs
+Learn new Skill
+Choose jobs between labourer, brick layer, doctor, police officer